swiftlang/swift-foundation/Proposals/0023-progress-manager.md

     /// A debug description.
     public var debugDescription: String { get }

-    /// A type that conveys additional task-specific information on progress. public protocol Property {

-        associatedtype Value : Sendable

-        /// The default value to return when property is not set to a specific value. static var defaultValue: Value { get }
-    }

-    /// A container that holds values for properties that convey information about progress.
-    @dynamicMemberLookup public struct Values : Sendable {

-        /// The total units of work.
-        public var totalCount: Int? { mutating get set }

-        /// The completed units of work.
-        public var completedCount: Int { mutating get set }

-        /// Returns a property value that a key path indicates.
-If value is not defined, returns property's `defaultValue`. public subscript<Property: ProgressManager.Property>(dynamicMember key: KeyPath<ProgressManager.Properties, Property.Type>) -> Property.Value { get set }
-    }

     /// Initializes `self` with `totalCount`.
     ///
     /// If `totalCount` is set to `nil`, `self` is indeterminate.